AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-migrate-to-premium-storage.md

 #### Rename data warehouse during migration (optional)
 Two databases on the same logical server cannot have the same name.
 SQL Data Warehouse now supports the ability to rename a data warehouse.

-In this example, imagine that your existing data warehouse on standard storage is currently named “MyDW.”
+In this example, imagine that your existing data warehouse on standard storage is currently named "MyDW."

 1. Rename "MyDW" by using the following ALTER DATABASE command.
 (In this example, we'll rename it "MyDW_BeforeMigration.")
 This command stops all existing transactions, and must be done in the master database to succeed.
    ```